oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 and `country` of the `address` property and without a Holder Binding JWT could look as follows:

 <{{examples/simple_structured/combined_presentation.txt}}

-## Example 2b: Adding Decoys {#example-simple_structured_with_decoys}

-This example is based on the same set of user data as  Example 2a, but here, the Issuer decided to add decoy digests to the SD-JWT.

-The SD-JWT payload is as follows:

-<{{examples/simple_structured_with_decoys/sd_jwt_payload.json}}

-Since the Disclosures or Presentation are not affected by the decoy digests (other than a slightly larger SD-JWT), they are omitted here.

 ## Example 3 - Complex Structured SD-JWT {#example-complex-structured-sd-jwt}